 Understanding Your Vision Prescription

-An annual eye exam helps keep your eyes healthy and ensures the optimal vision correction; if it’s been more than a year since your last eye exam, schedule an appointment now.
+An annual eye exam helps keep your eyes healthy and ensures optimal vision correction.
+If it’s been more than a year since your last eye exam, schedule an appointment now.
 Below, InVision’s Dr. Toni Albrecht, OD, explains what those numbers and abbreviations on your vision prescription mean.

 Annual eye exams ensure optimal vision and keep eyes healthy.